Liberty University: Speech and debate

+Through 2016, Liberty hosted the Virginia High School League's annual Debate State Championships each April.
+VHSL stopped holding debate competitions at the school after Chancellor Falwell said students should arm themselves to "end those Muslims" who committed the 2015 San Bernardino attack.
+League officials said they sought an "environment free from harassment, personal threat, or physical or mental harm."

 Athletics

 Liberty's athletic teams compete in Division I of the NCAA and are collectively known as the Liberty Flames.
-Liberty is a member of the ASUN Conference for 17 of its 20 varsity sports.
+Liberty is a member of the Conference USA for 17 of its 20 varsity sports.
 Women's swimming competes in the Coastal Collegiate Sports Association, and women's field hockey competes in the Big East Conference.
 The field hockey team had belonged to the Northern Pacific Field Hockey Conference before that league's demise after the 2014 season.
 It competed as an independent in the 2015 season, then join the Big East Conference for the 2016 season.
 Starting in 2018, the football team began competing in the FBS as an independent.
 In 2020, Liberty entered the rankings in the AP Poll at 25 for the first time in program history.
 They finished the season being ranked 17 in the AP Poll and 18 in the Coaches Poll of top football teams in the country.

 The university regularly competes for the Sasser Cup, the Big South's trophy for the university that has the best sports program among the member institutions.
 Liberty has won the Sasser Cup ten times, the most in the Big South.
 In 2012, Liberty became the first Big South school to win five consecutive Sasser Cups.

 Football

-The Liberty Flames compete NCAA Division I Football Bowl Subdivision (FBS) as an independent.
-In 2021, Liberty University announced the Flames would become full members of Conference USA effective for the 2023 football season.
-The team used Lynchburg's City Stadium as their home stadium until October 21, 1989, when the Flames played their first home game at Williams Stadium in front of 12,750 fans.
-Upgrades to the stadium increased capacity from 12,000 to 19,200 attendees and added luxury suites, a Club level, and a media area.
-Another expansion increased seating to 25,000.
-When a part of the FCS, Liberty ranked in the top 10 in the country in home attendance.
-In 2019, the Flames won the Cure Bowl against Georgia Southern, 23–16.
-In 2020, Liberty won the Cure Bowl again, defeating Coastal Carolina 39–34 in overtime.
-Liberty finished 10–1 with wins over a ranked Coastal Carolina and in state rival Virginia Tech in the school's best season to date.
-Liberty made its third FBS bowl appearance at the LendingTree Bowl in 2021, beating Eastern Michigan 56–20.
-The Flames last head coach was Hugh Freeze.
-In December 2022, the Flames hired Jamey Chadwell to be Liberty's next football coach, who was the football coach of Coastal Carolina.
+As of the 2023 season, the Liberty Flames compete in NCAA Division I Football Bowl Subdivision (FBS) as a member of Conference USA.
+The team used Lynchburg's City Stadium as their home stadium until October 21, 1989, when the Flames played their first home game at Williams Stadium.
+The Flames won their first three bowl games: the Cure Bowl in 2019 and 2020 and the LendingTree Bowl in 2021.
+Since 2022, the Flames' head coach has been Jamey Chadwell.
+In 2023, the Flames went undefeated (12–0) in the regular season, the first Division-I team from Virginia to do so, and won the CUSA Championship Game.
+On January 1, 2024, they played in their first New Year's 6 bowl, the Vrbo Fiesta Bowl, against the Pac-12 Oregon Ducks, losing 45–6.